Boats moored in Lanesborough at sunset, photo by Brigid Mullooly

 Shannon River can arrange cruising holidays in Longford as part of your journey.
 Lakeside Day Boat Hire hire out boats for full and half day use on Lough Ree.
 Lough Ree Boat Hire offer guided tours of Lough Ree including Quaker Island and Barley Harbour.
 Lough Ree Access for All also provide boat trips out to the islands and on the Shannon, see Lough Ree Boat Trips for details.

 Cruiser Boats Ireland cater for cruising holidays on the River Shannon.
-Located in Lanesborough they offer fantastic options for all, ideal for a friends getaway or family vacation.
+Located in Lanesborough they offer fantastic options for all, ideal for a friends getaway, long weekend trip or family vacation.

 Discover the Shannon and find the right boat for your holiday.
 Choose from Carrick Craft, Emerald Star or Silver Line Cruisers and make the most of your holiday by exploring Co Longford on the banks of the River Shannon, Lough Ree and the Royal Canal.